tyson314/CS-260-Startup-Project/README.md

 Elastic IP 13.58.240.166
 My mind is being absolutely blown.
 The internet makes so much more sense now.
 I can't wait to make something cool on it.

+Simon HTML
+This assignment was soooo helpful.
+It is clicking in my head how the structural tags relate with each other (head, header, body, footer, etc).
+It was good to get a lot of repitition.
+I got a little practice doing everything like tables, graphics, lots of links, and some input too.
+I figure it will be a lot harder to come up with an original work, but for the most part I understand what is going on in simon.
+The only parts that are still confusing are the arbitraty IDs, the svg tags, and what the numbers mean in the form section.